53rg3/multiplay/help.md

   -Dlogback.configurationFile=/path/to/config.xml
   ```

-  If all your services use the same logger configuration, then you can simply put it into the commons project and this problem doesn't arise in the first place.
+  ~~If all your services use the same logger configuration, then you can simply put it into the commons project and this problem doesn't arise in the first place.~~

-## Encountered Problems

-### Routes files get confused
+~~**Routes files get confused**~~

-- There was a problem when running tests for multiple services at once.
+- ~~There was a problem when running tests for multiple services at once.
 Somehow the routes file of one service was used as routes for another service throwing the "Action not found" error (which shows the "tried routes").
 Both fake servers for the services were set up in their retrospective and that technically shouldn't have occurred?
-Problem was resolved by running each service as sbt project (which applies some black magic no one knows about).
+Problem was resolved by running each service as sbt project (which applies some black magic no one knows about).~~
-- If that happens again you can try to give unique names to the route files.
+- ~~If that happens again you can try to give unique names to the route files.
 E.g. `play.http.router=hello.Routes` in `application.conf`.
-See [here](https://stackoverflow.com/questions/33627062/using-play-2-4-with-a-renamed-conf-routes-file).
+See [here](https://stackoverflow.com/questions/33627062/using-play-2-4-with-a-renamed-conf-routes-file).~~